Cyan101/sapphire/README.md

 bundle
 ```
 Lots of audio stuff is needed for this, depends on your linux system and repo's
-(No help from me for windows/mac users, sorry)
 ```
 python3
 libsodium (python3-nacl and libsodium-dev worked for me)